marchyman/Fueling/README.md

 - I am now using `xcodegen` to build the xcodeproj used to create this app.
   If needed install using brew.

-- I use `buildserver` to allow use of the Swift LSP inside neovim.
+- I use `xcode-build-server` to allow use of the Swift LSP inside neovim.
-  `buildserver` gets the root wrong since I use Build and DerivedData folders inside of the project folder.
-I've a script that runs buildserver than modifies the output as needed.
+  `xcode-build-server` gets the root wrong since I use Build and DerivedData folders inside of the project folder.
+I've a script named `buildserver` that runs xcode-build-server then modifies the output as needed.

 - I have a makefile to run `xcodegen`, do a build using `xcodebuild`, then run `buildserver`.
 It prepares the project for edits/updates.